-- □ Open the Basic Settings > Out-of-Band dialog. - □ To disable the Service Port network interface, select the Off radio button in the Operation frame. - \Box Apply the settings temporarily.
+□ Open the Basic Settings > Out-of-Band dialog.

+□ Disable the Service Port network interface.
+Select the Off radio button in the Operation frame.

+\square Apply the settings temporarily.
 To do this, click the \checkmark button.

 enable To change to the Privileged EXEC mode.

 no network out-of-band operation To disable the Service Port network interface.

 Out-of-band management settings

 Management operation disabled

 Interface status down

 IP address 0.0.0.0

 Subnet mask 0.0.0.0

 Default gateway address 0.0.0.0

 MAC address ec:e5:55:f6:f7:a9

 Configuration protocol dhcp

+save To save the settings in the non-volatile memory (nvm) in the "Selected" configuration profile.